MewsSystems/gitbook-booking-engine/booking-engine-api/README.md

 Use this option if you want to create your own custom booking engine.

 ## OpenAPI definition
-> The Swagger/OpenAPI definition for the Mews Booking Engine API can be found [here](https://api.mews.com/swagger/distributor/swagger.json), you can use this to build out client applications using third party tools.
-At this stage we consider this a Beta test version, but please use it and get in touch to let us know how you get on.
+> We maintain an [OpenAPI definition](https://api.mews.com/swagger/distributor/swagger.json) (formerly Swagger) for the __Mews Booking Engine API__.
+You can use this to build out client applications using third party tools.
+> At this stage we consider this a Beta test version, but please use it and get in touch to let us know how you get on.

 * [Guidelines](guidelines/README.md)
 * [Use cases](use-cases/README.md)